Ever wondered where Santa Claus came from and why we give presents to one another?

 The origins of Christmas are from the birth of Jesus Christ, whom Christians believe is the son of God born in Bethlehem (which today, is located in Palestine) over 2000 years ago.

-For many, religion has nothing to with Christmas, using the day to spend time with family, friends and exchange presents.
-Many Christmas traditions have little to do with religion.
+For many others, religion has nothing to with Christmas, using the day to spend time with family, friends and exchange presents.

 He’s the jolly, larger than life, generous, bearded man from the North Pole.
 He brings us presents the night before Christmas and dresses in a red suit.
 He travels around in a sleigh led by reindeer and can fit down our chimney.

 Santa Claus is based on St. Nicholas, a bishop who lived in south-west Turkey in the 4th Century.
 It has been said that St. Nicholas gave away all his inherited wealth and traveled around the countryside helping the poor and sick!

 Over time Nicholas became the most popular saint in Europe and started to be represented in different ways; from an elf to a generous jolly granddad!

 In 1822, Clement Clarke Moor, an American Episcopal Minister, wrote a poem for his three daughters called ‘An account of a visit from St. Nicholas’.
 The poem featured Santa’s sleigh and eight reindeer!
 The poem starts –